ojasks/Learning-Typescript/myReadme.md

 if u give in js syntax it will not run so run in terminal tsc filesname.ext so then a file will be created in js with the same code

+#tsc

+you dont have int or float in js tyoe script is automsyicslly smsrt it can infer that u are trying to put a number in it